 Once psilocybin enters the body, it is quickly converted into psilocin, and the psychological effects will become apparent after around twenty minutes.
 The activation of the 5-HT2A receptor is linked with changes in cognition such as visual and auditory hallucinations, tactile perceptions (such as tingling or warmth), and synaesthesia (the merging of senses).

 Users of psilocybin report entering a profound state of mind where the usual limits of consciousness are expanded.
 Realizations about the self and the universe may come to the forefront, and people will often describe feelings of unity, interconnectedness, and unconditional love.

-During a psilocybin trip, rushes of emotion are particularly common, including euphoria and a sense of total immersion in your surroundings.
+During a psychedelic experience, rushes of emotion are particularly common, including euphoria and a sense of total immersion in your surroundings.
 These are often accompanied by visual changes; the boundaries between shapes may blur, the air may take on a substantial, hazy quality.
 Surfaces may develop swirling patterns.
 Your thoughts may surprise you; drawing connections between seemingly disparate ideas, or spinning out into personal epiphanies.
 Your sense of self may even dissolve altogether as you become one with your surroundings: a process known as ego-dissolution.

 The colours you see may be brighter, more intense, or change completely.
 Characters that are encountered in this altered state of consciousness may morph, take on new significances or identities; objects may feel different to touch.
 You may be drawn towards exploring the outdoors; the beauty of plants and flowers can become mesmeric.

 Studies have shown that psilocybin induces a mystical experience, and that the intensity of this directly correlates with the benefits that users report following the trip.
 It is this mystical aspect that retreats like Synthesis hope to amplify in order to bring the benefits of psychedelics to their participants.